 Data entry requires a high level of attention to detail.
 Being able to quickly and accurately type information is also important to ensure your work is error-free and you maintain a decent hourly rate.

 Data entry clerks earn $13.32 per hour, according to PayScale.
-It’s possible to find part-time data entry work on marketplaces like Flexjobs, Amazon Mechanical Turk, or by searching job boards like Indeed or Monster.
+It’s possible to find part-time data entry work on remote job sites like Flexjobs, Amazon Mechanical Turk, or by searching job boards like Indeed or Monster.

 Data Entry Pros